sauravraghuvanshi/azure-docs-powershell/Az/Az.Compute/Az.Compute.md

 Adds a data disk to an image object.

 ### [Add-AzVhd](Add-AzVhd.md)
-Uploads a virtual hard disk from an on-premises machine to Azure (managed disk or blob).
+Uploads a virtual hard disk from an on-premises virtual machine to a blob in a cloud storage account in Azure.

 ### [Add-AzVMAdditionalUnattendContent](Add-AzVMAdditionalUnattendContent.md)
 Adds information to the unattended Windows Setup answer file.